A method to include exclusive heavy vector-meson production data at small $x$ in global parton analyses: Effective low- gluon PDF data

 Since the final parton distribution may differ from eqn.~\eqref{gg} obtained from \cite{prd102}, to achieve greater accuracy several iterations may be needed such that the resulting output parameters in iteration $i$ do not differ from those in iteration $i-1$ by $\pm 1 \sigma$.
 The final determined {\em iterated} data points are given in Table~\ref{tab:1}.\footnote{Note that we do not fit to the individual $\sigma(\gamma+p\to J/\psi+p)$ data points in our approach.
 Instead, we use effective $xg_{{\rm eff}}(x)$ points.
 Recall the values of $xg_{\rm fit}(x)$ were obtained from a previous fit to the $J/\psi$ cross section only, and thus may not be sufficiently accurate for a global analysis.
 Therefore we do not use the values of $xg_{\rm fit}(x)$ from this former $J/\psi$ fit, but instead fit to the corrected $g_{{\rm eff}}(x)=g_{{\rm fit}}(x)\sqrt{\sigma({\rm data})(x)/\sigma({\rm{fit})}(x)}$ data points.
 These effective values will provide a better overall description of the data and a better stability, so that the true values will not be changed too much in the fit iteration.}

 In Table~\ref{tab:2}, we show the final effective iterated gluon points for exclusive $\Upsilon$ production~\cite{LHCb:2015wlx} at the corresponding `optimal' scale 22.4 GeV$^2$.
 The accuracy of these points is worse than that obtained from $J/\psi$ production, but they allow for a constraint on the $Q^2$-evolution in the low-$x$ region.\footnote{So far the exclusive $\Upsilon$ data for the $\gamma p \to \Upsilon p$ cross section from the LHCb collaboration have been obtained using gap survival factors $S^2(W_{\pm})$ and photon fluxes $dn/dk_{\pm}$ that need updating or correcting, see~\cite{Flett:2021fvo}.
-Nevertheless, the resulting $\Upsilon$ data, shown in Table 2 already include the corresponding corrections, which however never exceed the experimental error bars.
-Note that the resulting $\Upsilon$ points already show evidence of a rising gluon PDF power behaviour in the region $10^{-5} < x < 10^{-4}$ and $Q^2 = m_b^2 \sim 22~{\rm GeV}^2$ (see Fig.~2 of~\cite{Flett:2021fvo}).}
+Nevertheless, the resulting $\Upsilon$ data shown in Table 2 already include the corresponding corrections, which however never exceed the experimental error bars.
+Note that the resulting $\Upsilon$ points already show evidence of a rising gluon PDF power behaviour in the region $10^{-5} < x < 10^{-4}$ and $Q^2 = m_b^2 \sim 22~{\rm GeV}^2$ (see Fig.~2 of~\cite{Flett:2021fvo}).
+Recall that as was shown in~\cite{Flett:2021fvo}, at the border of the LHCb acceptance, the choice of survival factor and photon flux only amounted to 5\% for $J/\psi$ production, while for $\Upsilon$ production it is of the order of 25\%.}